 Monks Barn in Nettswellbury was a scheduled ancient monument that stands out most in my mind.
 When the project architect left the practice, I took over the lead role.
-I also enjoyed working on Darsham House, which was a challenging conservation project.
+I also enjoyed working on Grade II* listed country house, which was a challenging conservation project.

 You work on a variety of different types of projects, from small scale private/residential to multi-million pound redevelopments.
 What kind of projects excite you and why?